2016 Lamar Cardinals football team

 The 2016 Lamar Cardinals football team represented Lamar University in the 2016 NCAA Division I FCS football season.
 The Cardinals were led by seventh-year head coach Ray Woodard and played their home games at Provost Umphrey Stadium.
 They were a member of the Southland Conference.
 They finished the season 3–8, 3–6 in Southland play to finish in a tie for eighth place.

 TV and radio media

-All Lamar games will be broadcast on KLVI, also known as News Talk 560.
+All Lamar games were broadcast on KLVI, also known as News Talk 560.

-Live video of all home games (except those broadcast via the American Sports Network) will be streamed on ESPN3.
+Live video of all home games (except those broadcast via the American Sports Network) was streamed on ESPN3.

-Previous season

-In 2015, the Cardinals finished the season 5–6 overall.
-In Southland play, the Cardinals had a 4–5 record finishing in a three-way tie for fifth place.

-Team records

-Several Southland Conference and team marks were broken.
-Kade Harrington broke the Southland Conference and team records for rushing yards in a game and in a season.
-He also set school records in all-purpose yards in a game and in a season and in consecutive games with over 100 yards gained.

-Honors and recognition

-Kade Harrington

-All-American - Kade Harrington was named to the AP All-America Team, 1st team; FCS Stats All-American, 1st team; College Sports Madness All-American, 1st team; and American Football Coaches Association All-American, 1st team.

-Player of the Year - Harrington was an FCS Player of the Year Finalist, finishing second in voting missing out on first place by 29 votes.
-He was also named Southland Conference Player of the Year and American Sports Network Player of the Year.

-Harrington led the nation in the following categories: